 Barbados is a great place for surfers who are looking to share in a vibe with the local surf scene.
 Barbados is known for hosting people from all over the world for surf contests and conventions.
 On the northwestern point of Barbados lies Duppies, a surf beach especially known for its easy-going atmosphere, small crowds, and local color.

-On the east coast, the Soup Bowl (near the town of Bathsheba) is more popular, and has hosted international longboard competitions.
+On the east coast, the Soup Bowl (near the town of Bathsheba) is more popular and has hosted international longboard competitions.
 On the south coast -- where the Atlantic and Pacific meet -- you’ll find Silver Sands Beach and Brian Talma, Barbados’ famous “Action Man.”
 Talma’s deAction Beach Shop is a great place to learn to surf (or kitesurf or windsurf), as is Boosy’s Surf School on the aptly named Surfer’s Bay.

 02 of 05

 Costa Rica has been noted as having some of the best waves in the Caribbean, especially Puerto Viejo, located in the emerging tourist destination of Limon on Costa Rica’s southern Caribbean coast.
-For surfers, it's well worth the long flight (and long drive from the airport in San Jose) to experience this Caribbean surfing mecca.
+For surfers, it's well worth the long flight (and a long drive from the airport in San Jose) to experience this Caribbean surfing mecca.

 03 of 05